-- (c) Height - (i) The highest point of a building may not exceed 10 metres to the top of the roof. - (ii) The general provisions regarding earth banks and retaining structures in this By-law apply. - (d) Building lines - (i) The street building line is at least 10 metres. - (ii) Side and rear building lines are 0 metres or at least 10 metres if the site abuts any single residential zone or general residential zone. - (iii) The general building line encroachments in this By-law apply. - (e) Parking, access and loading space
+- (i) The highest point of a building may not exceed 10 metres to the top of the roof. - (ii) The general provisions regarding earth banks and retaining structures in this By-law apply.

+(d) Building lines

+- (i) The street building line is at least 10 metres. - (ii) Common building lines are 0 metres or at least 10 metres if the site abuts any single residential zone or general residential zone. - (iii) The general building line encroachments in this By-law apply.

+(e) Parking, access and loading space